breakcraft/osrs-pvp-reinforcement-learning/README.md

 To play against the trained models on the simulation:

 1. Set up the [pvp-ml project](pvp-ml/README.md#how-to-use).
-2. Set up the [simulation-rsps](simulation-rsps/README.md#how-to-use) project and start the server.
+2. Set up the [simulation-rsps project](simulation-rsps/README.md#how-to-use) project and start the server.
 3. Start up a RSPS client and [connect to the server](simulation-rsps/README.md#connect-to-server-via-client).
 4. Start an [agent evaluation session](pvp-ml/README.md#evaluate-model-on-simulation) for the model.